 As human beings, we tend to take in vast amounts of information over the course of our lives.
 This information can then spill out subconsciously into our own works of art or literature.
 It could be likely that would not be aware that the information has been taken from viewing somebody else’s work.

 For those who do not wish to plagiarise, just like ourselves, the Digital Age can be a blessing.
 Right now we can all, including you, perform a lot of ways to check our work for plagiarism.
 We can: (a) simply copy and pasting the text into a search engine such as Google or Yahoo, or (b) use a dedicated plagiarism software like our Viper Plagiarism Checker.
 For many of us with artistic integrity, this is a vital part of the process of writing.
 Whether this is song lyrics, academic work, or a work of literature or journalism.
-Doing such checks also provide us with a safeguard against getting into trouble or being humiliated for copying later on.
+Checking also provides you with a safeguard to not get into trouble for copying later on.